 - Blood Chemistry.
-The Element DC_TM Veterinary Chemistry Analyzer (the "Element DC") was launched in October 2012.
-The Element DC is an easy-to-use, robust system that uses dry slide technology for blood chemistry and electrolyte analysis and has the ability to run 22 tests at a time with a single blood sample.
+The Element DCTM Veterinary Chemistry Analyzer (the "Element DC") is an easy-to-use, robust system that uses dry slide technology for blood chemistry and electrolyte analysis and has the ability to run 22 tests at a time with a single blood sample.
 Test slides are available as both pre-packaged panels as well as individual slides.
 The Element DC is faster and has an enhanced user interface compared to the instrument it replaced, the DRI-CHEM 4000 Veterinary Chemistry Analyzer (the "DRI-CHEM 4000").
-The DRI-CHEM 7000 Veterinary Chemistry Analyzer (the "DRI-CHEM 7000") is a complementary chemistry offering, co-branded with FUJIFILM Corporation ("FUJIFILM"), with higher throughput, multiple patient staging and a "STAT" feature which provides emergency sample flexibility in critical cases.
+The DRI-CHEM 7000 Veterinary Chemistry Analyzer (the "DRI-CHEM 7000") is a complementary chemistry offering, cobranded with FUJIFILM Corporation ("FUJIFILM"), with higher throughput, multiple patient staging and a "STAT" feature which provides emergency sample flexibility in critical cases.
 The Element DC, DRI-CHEM 7000 and DRI-CHEM 4000 all utilize the same test slides.
 We are supplied with the Element DC, the DRI-CHEM 7000 and affiliated test slides and supplies under a contractual agreement with FUJIFILM. - Hematology.
-The HEMATRUE Veterinary Hematology Analyzer is an easy-to-use blood analyzer that measures such key parameters as white blood cell count, red blood cell count, platelet count and hemoglobin levels in animals.
-In addition, we continue to service and support our previous hematology instrument, the HESKA CBC-DIFF Veterinary Hematology System.
-We are supplied new instruments and affiliated reagents and supplies of these products under a contractual agreement with Boule Medical AB ("Boule").
+The Element HT[TM]5 Hematology Analyzer (the "HT5") is a true 5-part hematology analyzer which uses laser, impedance and colormetric technologies to measure key parameters such as white blood cell count, red blood cell count, platelet count and hemoglobin levels in animals.
+The HT5 can generate results in less than a minute with 15 μL of sample.
+We began to ship HT5 units in January 2015.
+We are supplied with the HT5 and affiliated reagents and supplies under a contractual agreement with Shenzen Mindray Bio-Medical Electronics Co., Ltd. ("Mindray").
+The HEMATRUE Veterinary Hematology Analyzer (the "HEMATRUE") is an easy-to-use and reliable 3-part hematology blood analyzer that we continue to offer to our customers.
+In addition, we continue to service and support a previous hematology instrument, the HESKA CBC-DIFF Veterinary Hematology System (the "CBC").
+We are supplied new

+HEMATRUE instruments and affiliated reagents and supplies for the HEMATRUE and the CBC under a contractual agreement with Boule Medical AB ("Boule").

 - Blood Gases and Electrolytes.
-The Element POC[TM] Blood Gas & Electrolyte Analyzer ("EPOC") is a handheld, wireless analyzer which delivers rapid blood gas, electrolyte, metabolite, and basic blood chemistry testing.
+The Element POCTM Blood Gas & Electrolyte Analyzer ("EPOC") is a handheld, wireless analyzer which delivers rapid blood gas, electrolyte, metabolite, and basic blood chemistry testing.
 EPOC features test cards with room temperature storage which can offer results with less than 100 μL of sample as well as WiFi and Bluetooth connectivity.
 We began to ship EPOC units to customers in October 2013.
-EPOC and affiliated consumables and supplies are supplied to us under contractual agreement with BBI Animal Health Limited, a unit of Alere Inc. In addition, we continue to service and support our previous blood gas and electrolyte instrument for which we are supplied affiliated consumables and supplies under a contractual agreement with Roche Diagnostics Corporation ("Roche"). - IV Pumps.
+EPOC and affiliated consumables and supplies are supplied to us under a contractual agreement with Alere North America, LLC, a unit of Alere Inc. - IV Pumps.
 The VET/IV 2.2 infusion pump is a compact, affordable IV pump that allows veterinarians to easily provide regulated infusion of fluids, drugs or nutritional products for their patients.